for all the women who thought they were Mad

 some of us can sink in the upstream”

-for all the women who thought they were Mad is an urgent piece of theatre examining the miriad of forces that collide and conspire against women of colour living in contemporary Britain today.
+for all the women who thought they were Mad is an urgent piece of theatre examining the myriad of forces that collide and conspire against black women living in contemporary Britain today.

 Zawe Ashton is a novelist, poet, playwright, filmmaker and actor.
 She is currently starring on stage in Harold Pinter’s Betrayal alongside Tom Hiddleston on Broadway and in the film Velvet Buzzsaw alongside Jake Gyllenhaal on Netflix.
 Her first novel Character Breakdown was published this year.